nestybox/sysbox/docs/distro-compat.md

 distros (e.g., Fedora, CentOS, RedHat, etc.) For this reason, in order to use Sysbox in these other distros, you must have kernel >= 5.12 (ID-mapped mounts).

 Note that in the Ubuntu's desktop and server versions, shiftfs comes pre-installed.
 In Ubuntu's cloud images or in Debian or Flatcar, shiftfs must be manually installed.
-See the [user-guide installation section on shiftfs](user-guide/install-package.md#installing-shiftfs) for info on how to do this.
+See the [user-guide installation chapter](user-guide/install-package.md) for info on how to do this.

 ## Kernel Upgrade Procedures